NCATSTranslator/TranslatorTechnicalDocumentation/docs/includes/abbreviations.md

 *[NIH]: National Institutes of Health
-*[NCATS]: National Center for Advancing Translational Sciences *[KP]: Knowledge Provider
+*[NCATS]: National Center for Advancing Translational Sciences *[Biolink Model]: Open-source data model that can be used to formalize the relationships between data structures in translational science.
+*[KP]: Knowledge Provider
 *[KPs]: Knowledge Providers
 *[ARA]: Autonomous Relay Agent